-This Compensation Discussion and Analysis provides information on our executive compensation program and the amounts shown in the executive compensation tables that follow.
-For fiscal year 2014, our Named Executive Officers (NEOs) were our Chairman, President and CEO, John J. Koraleski, our CFO and Executive Vice President-Finance, Robert M. Knight, Jr., and the next three most highly compensated executive officers, Lance M. Fritz, President and COO of the Railroad, Eric L. Butler, Executive Vice President, Marketing and Sales, Diane K. Duren, Executive Vice President and Corporate Secretary.
-James R. Young, our former executive Chairman of the Board, is also included as a NEO pursuant to SEC rules.
-Mr. Young passed away on February 15, 2014, after a two-year battle with pancreatic cancer.
+This Compensation Discussion and Analysis describes our executive compensation program and provides information on the amounts shown in the executive compensation tables that follow.
+For fiscal year 2015, our Named Executive Officers (NEOs) were our Chairman, President and CEO, Lance M. Fritz, our CFO and Executive Vice President-Finance, Robert M. Knight, Jr., and the next three most highly compensated executive officers, Eric L. Butler, Executive Vice President, Marketing and Sales, Diane K. Duren, Executive Vice President and Corporate Secretary, and Cameron A. Scott, Executive Vice President-Operations.
+John J. Koraleski, our former executive Chairman of the Board, is also included as a NEO for 2015 pursuant to SEC rules.

 On February 5, 2015, Mr. Fritz was elected President and CEO of the Company.
 Mr. Koraleski retired from the positions of President and CEO of the Company, which he held since March 2012.
-Mr. Koraleski will remain executive Chairman of the Board.
-Despite these Company leadership changes, this Compensation Discussion and Analysis discusses the compensation for the NEOs with respect to the positions they held during fiscal year 2014.
+Mr. Koraleski remained executive Chairman of the Board until his retirement on September 30, 2015, and Mr. Fritz was elected Chairman of the Board, effective October 1, 2015.